brianadams2337/containerstore-demo/.changeset/sweet-wombats-enter.md

 '@scayle/storefront-application-nuxt': minor
 ---

-**\[UI\]** The Tailwind color palette has been extended to include a new promotion `color`, ensuring all promotional banners and labels share a consistent, themeable fallback color.
+**\[UI\]** To standardize the styling of promotional elements, a dedicated `promotion` color has been added to the Tailwind color palette.
+This provides a consistent, themeable fallback color for all promotional banners and labels.